 If you want some effective pull up alternatives that you can do at home or in a gym, using dumbbells, bands or machines, this page will show you what to do.

-The pull up is a compound exercise, meaning it works a number of different muscle groups at the same time.
+The pull up is a compound exercise, meaning it works a number of upper body muscles at the same time.

 The main ones are: